 One of the things that will save your sanity in this trying time is exercise.
 It doesn’t have to be rigorous.

 Every morning, the first thing I do is jump into my 30 – 45 minutes workout, shower, eat then get to work.
-I work out in my bedroom.
+I work out in my living room.

 7. Don’t Eat All the Things